hackerwins/homepage-old/docs/peer-awareness.md

 ### How to implement

-When creating a client, we can pass information of the client to other peers attaching the same document with presence.
+When creating a Client, we can pass information of the Client to other peers attaching the same Document with presence.

 ```javascript
 const clientA = new yorkie.Client('localhost:8080', {